RylieWeaver/rylieweaver.github.io/WordleBot/README.md

   - 1 for the minimum number of known occurrences of the letter
 #### 2. Guess State (size 6)
 - A one-hot vector representing the current guess number (1 through 6), which tells WordleBot how far along in the game it is.
+#### 3. Action (size 130 = 26 × 5)
+- Each action corresponds to a guessing a 5-letter word.
+- The concatentation of five one-hot vectors, one for each position (26 possible letters × 5 positions).

+---

 Note that many people would encode 15 features per letter (5 positions x 3 colors: green, yellow, grey).
 However, this state representation has significant crossover information that I would rather have compressed.
 A couple examples are:
 - Grey implies "letter nowhere", regardless of the location it's observed.